Christmas in New Zealand

 Lots of people like to spend time of the beach, camping or at their Baches (holiday homes) for Christmas.

-Many towns have a Santa parade with decorated floats, bands and marching girls.
+Many towns have a Santa parade with decorated floats (made by local businesses and churches, etc.), bands and marching teams.
 This can be any time from mid November onwards and is really a commercial event but everyone enjoys them.
-As it's warm, Santa is often seen wearing 'jandals' (New Zealand sandals) and sometimes he swaps his red top for a New Zealand 'All Blacks' rugby shirt!
+As it's warm, Santa is sometimes seen wearing 'jandals' (New Zealand sandals) and he might even swaps his red top for a New Zealand 'All Blacks' rugby shirt!

 Children in New Zealand leave out carrots for Santa's reindeer and Santa might be left a beer and some pineapple chunks!